What Is a Dry Cough?

 Treating Dry Cough Related to Mesothelioma

 Dry cough caused by mesothelioma or cancer treatment can be controlled by medications, home remedies or medical procedures.
 The right treatment for dry cough depends on the suspected cause of the symptom.

 Aggressive surgical options aim to remove as much tumor growth as possible.
 This can ease symptoms such as shortness of breath and dry cough.
 Chemotherapy and radiation therapy can also decrease coughing.

-Draining fluid buildup around the tumor can relieve pressure on the lungs and ease symptoms such as dry cough and wheezing.
+Draining fluid buildup from the pleural lining can relieve pressure on the lungs and ease symptoms such as dry cough and wheezing.